cenobyte321/video-maker/README.md

 ### count_progress.py

-A script that generates a countdown progress video.
+A script that generates a count-up timer progress video.
 The video displays:
-- A countdown number (1-4) in the center
+- A counting number (1-4) in the center
 - A progress bar on the left side that fills from bottom to top
 - The progress bar color transitions from green to red as it fills
 - Video resolution: 1080x1920 (portrait orientation)